-The Authority and the Urban Redevelopment Authority of Pittsburgh are owners of a 28-acre site in the Lower Hill where the former Civic Arena was located.
-Pittsburgh Arena Real Estate Redevelopment LP (PAR), a related entity to the Pittsburgh Penguins, has a 10-year option to develop the 28-acre site.
-The mixed-use development master plan for the site contemplates infrastructure improvements including a new street grid, improvements to existing perimeter streets, and a "Cap" park above I-579 Crosstown Boulevard ("I-579 Cap") that are important to reconnect the Hill District neighborhood with Downtown and to establish development sites.
-The Authority is undertaking work with respect to the new interior street grid and the I-579 Cap project.
+The Authority and the Urban Redevelopment Authority of Pittsburgh (URA) are owners of a 28-acre site in the Lower Hill where the Civic Arena had been located.
+Pittsburgh Arena Real Estate Redevelopment LP, (PAR)a related entity to the Pittsburgh Penguins, has an option to develop the 28-acre site.